-This information explains how scalp cooling (using a cold cap) during chemotherapy can help minimize hair loss.
-It also provides some basic information about caring for your head and hair during chemotherapy.
+This information explains how scalp cooling (using a cold cap) during chemotherapy may help reduce hair loss.
+It also gives some basic information about caring for your head and hair during chemotherapy.

 Hair Loss Related to Chemotherapy